 If you choose a Coach through ADHD WA, sessions usually take place at our Nedlands office.
 If you live in a remote area or can’t make it to a face-to-face session, you can also arrange coaching via Skype.
 Prices and available times vary depending on your Coach, and ADHD WA Coaches are only accessible by ADHD WA members.

-Elena Trethowan, Provisional Psychologist & Counsellor — available Tuesdays and Wednesdays between 8:45am – 3:15pm for $60.00 per session.
+Elena Trethowan, Provisional Psychologist & Counsellor — available for adult counselling on Tuesdays between 8:30am – 3:30pm and family and child/adolescent counselling on Saturdays between 9:30am – 2:30pm.
+The fees are $60.00 per session.

 Karen Breeze, Adult & Parent Coach — available Fridays between 9:30am – 1:15pm for $60.00 per session.